WebSergeevDima/Web-Timer-Black-Friday/README.md

-Adaptive timer for the site "Black Friday" using html, css, javascript.
+daptive timer for the site "Black Friday" using html, css, javascript.
 Easy to integrate and customize to fit your needs.

 # Set date